szoftveres/avros/README.md

         sleep(), uptime, real time
     * es: executables server -
-        registers runnable applications and provides them to pm when a task calls exec() (AVR is a Harvard architecture CPU, it cannot load the binary to its flash from the disk)
+        registers runnable applications and provides them to pm when a task calls exec() (AVR is a Harvard architecture CPU, the OS cannot load the binary and burn it into the flash program memory)

 * drivers:
     * tty_usart0: interrupt-driven tty driver for USART 0 device